ocadotechnology/Ocava/README.md

 TrafficLightSimulation is an example project which utilises the framework to create a simulated environment for a traffic light controller that is able to run in both discrete event and realtime.
 This simulation also makes use of the scenario test framework.

-# Development Process

-Please note that this library is primarily developed on an internal, private repository.
-This means that issue numbers referenced in commit messages refer to the issue numbers in the internal repository.

 ## License